skth5199/zms/README.md

 * Manager portal
 * Staff portal
 * Vet portal
-* Statistical vizualization of Animal data
+* Statistical visualization of Animal data

 I encourage zoos to simply download the software and start using it to manage their zoo.